BWV-147/master-alterego/README.md

     - since `goto-statement` not adapted for Python 3.8 or higher, `@with_goto`, `goto`and `label` take no effect.
 - OS:
     - **IMPORTANT**: full screen display won't be adapted, valid render region must be **16:9**
-    - Windows + Android or iOS emulator
+    - Windows + Android/iOS emulator
         - keep running at foreground, usually fullscreen
     - macOS + Android emulator (not tested)
     - macOS + iOS real device